faizaan1abd/mslearn-openai/Instructions/Labs/prompt-eng-2-vscode.md

    ```

 10. The response will likely be some information about the drought in California.
 While not a bad response, it's not the classification we're looking for.

-11. In the **Setup** section near the system message, click **+ Add section (1)**, select **Example (2)** from the dropdown, and add the following example.
+11. In the **Setup** section near the system message, click **+ Add section (1)**, select **Examples (2)** from the dropdown, and add the following example.

     **User:**

     ```code
-    New York Baseballers Wins Big Against Chicago
+    New York Baseballers Win Big Against Chicago

     New York Baseballers mounted a big 5-0 shutout against the Chicago Cyclones last night, solidifying their win with a 3-run homerun late in the bottom of the 7th inning.

     Pitcher Mario Rogers threw 96 pitches with only two hits for New York, marking his best performance this year.

-    The Chicago Cyclones' two hits came in the 2nd and the 5th innings but were unable to get the runner home to score.
+    The Chicago Cyclones' two hits came in the 2nd and the 5th innings, but they were unable to get the runner home to score.
     ```

     **Assistant:**